 The Sisneros Lab investigates the adaptive plasticity of the vertebrate auditory system, with a central focus on how neural and sensory mechanisms encode socially relevant acoustic signals.
-Our work seeks to understand how auditory systems remain flexible across the lifespan and in response to changing internal and external conditions, enabling animals to communicate effectively in dynamic environments.

 In addition, the Sisneros Lab studies sound source localization, examining how fishes detect and localize underwater sounds by extracting spatial information from acoustic fields in both simple and complex environments.